top of page

 How to Use It

-A healthy image usually has data spread between the bottom and top without hitting either edge.
-If one side of the waveform rises higher, the scene may be unevenly lit; that’s where you might want to consider using a power window to help rebalance.
 Highlights should just kiss the top, not pile against it, so you retain headroom unless you’re going for an intentionally blown‑out look.
 If the blacks dip below zero, they’re clipped and lost forever, so bring them back up unless deep, crushed shadows are part of the mood.

 Common mistake